fengyingxin/MSc-Thesis/README.md

 ## Inputs
 ### Mesh
 The open-source tool [MeshLab](https://www.meshlab.net/) can be used for mesh preprocessing.
 The input mesh for both methods should meet the below requirements and example meshes used in the thesis are provided in `Data`:
-1. Y-axis is up and the mesh should face towards +X. The `Rotate` function of [MeshLab](https://www.meshlab.net/) can be used.
+1. The Y-axis is up and the mesh should face towards +X. The `Rotate` function of [MeshLab](https://www.meshlab.net/) can be used.
 2. The mesh should be represented by small triangle faces.
 The `Subdivision Surfaces` function can be used.

 The input mesh should look like the below image: